Who WANTS TO KNOW?

 We live in the interim between the contingency of birth and the certainty of death.
 Randomly, we have been tossed into a specific time period and place.
 We do not choose our particular geographic, historic, linguistic, cultural or socio-economic backdrop.

-By the time we develop enough cognitive awareness, to recognize any of this, the particularities of our own lives (manifest in a male or female body not of our choosing) are already well and truly underway.
+By the time we develop enough cognitive awareness, to recognize any of this, the particularities of our own lives (manifest in a male or female body, not of our choosing) are already well and truly underway.
 We have no conscious memories of our own beginnings and cannot start again.
 We are already here and cannot erase our formative experiences.
 There are no golden dawns and there is no single, foundational point for our accumulated knowledge.

 In short we find ourselves in medias res—already in the thick of the action!